gardener/gardener/docs/development/process.md

 The validation process for new releases usually takes a couple of days and includes the following steps:

+1. If a new
+   1. minor release `vX.Y.0` shall be cut then a new branch `release-vX.Y` is created based on `master`. [*]
+   1. patch release `vX.Y.Z` with `Z>0` shall be cut then the existing `release-vX.Y` branch is used.
-1. `master` (or latest `release-*` branch) is deployed to a development landscape that already hosts some existing seed and shoot clusters.
+1. The images built from the respective branch are deployed to a development landscape that already hosts some existing seed and shoot clusters.
 1. An extended test suite is triggered by the "release responsible" which
    1. executes the Gardener integration tests for different Kubernetes versions, infrastructures, and `Shoot` settings.
    1. executes the Kubernetes conformance tests.